 We can set up individual meetings (calling or emailing ahead is great) and we are always at the University’s Open Houses with lots of current students for you to talk with.
 In the spring, we host several Accepted Student Days in conjunction with our colleagues in the other Colleges.
+Please check the UMaine Admissions page for the most recent Open House and Accepted Student Day events.
 The Thomson Honors Center is housed in Colvin Hall as well as the new space in Estabrooke Hall.
 We look forward to seeing you soon!

 To ask a question of a current student, contact one of our Student Advisory Board (SAB) members.